alexnguyennz/vsctrust.org.nz/src/content/pages/donate.md

   We know our work makes a real impact, donating to us is your chance to make an impact too.
 ---
 Once your donation has been completed, you will receive a receipt via email automatically.
-If you have any queries or concerns related to this please contact [hello@vsctrust.org.nz](mailto:hello@vsctrust.org.nz?Subject=DONATION%20ENQ%20SURNAMEHERE) with the subject line DONATION ENQ followed by your surname.
+If you have any queries or concerns related to this please contact [hello@vsctrust.org.nz](mailto:hello@vsctrust.org.nz?Subject=DONATION%20ENQ%20SURNAMEHERE) with the subject line: DONATION ENQ followed by your surname.